Topological Veech dichotomy and tessellations of the hyperbolic plane: Quotient of the periodic direction graph and generating sets of the Veech group

 Consider now the graph $\ol{\GG}$.
 By definition, $\ol{\GG}$ has two types of vertices, let us denote by $\Vc$ the set of vertices of $\ol{\GG}$ representing the $\G$-orbits in $\Cc$, and by $\Wc$ the set of vertices representing the $\G$-orbits in $\Ic$.
 Recall that by construction, every edge of $\ol{\GG}$ connects a vertex in $\Vc$ and a vertex in $\Wc$.
 We denote by $\ol{\dist}$ the distance in $\ol{\GG}$.
+Recall that Proposition~\ref{prop:G:dist:inters} and Proposition~\ref{prop:Vee:quot:finite} imply that $\ol{\GG}$ is a finite connected graph.

 Let $v_\infty$ denote the vertex of $\ol{\GG}$ representing the $\G$-orbit of $\infty$.